cosmostation/keystation/README.md

 ## Migration to Cosmostation Wallet Extension

-(Warning) Please make sure that you use Cosmostation Wallet Extension on your private PC.
+> :warning: Please make sure that you use Cosmostation Wallet Extension on **your private PC**.

 To download Cosmostation Wallet Extension, please click here to download from the chrome web store. https://chrome.google.com/webstore/detail/cosmostation/fpkhgmpbidmiogeglndfbkegfdlnajnf/related